NPaspallis/CO1417/week09-password-cracking/step0905/readme.md

 ### Assumptions

-- All passwords when in plaintext consist of lower-case letters only, i.e. 'a' to 'z' - no capitals, no digits, no gaps, and no punctuation.
+- All passwords when in plaintext consist of lower-case letters only, i.e. `a` to `z` - no capitals, no digits, no gaps, and no punctuation.
 - To keep it manageable, assume all passwords are 5-letter long.
 - You are provided with the file [words_5_letters.txt](words_5_letters.txt) which contains 15918 words.
 These are